 12 friends – 2 vans – unforgettable bonding

-The San Francisco Relay is “California’s Longest Party.”
-Reach the beach from Napa Valley to Sonoma, Marin, across the Golden Gate Bridge at midnight, through San Francisco and Silicon Valley to the ocean in Santa Cruz.
+This San Francisco Relay is “California’s Longest Party.”
+Reach the beach from Napa Valley to Sonoma, Marin, across the Golden Gate Bridge near midnight, through San Francisco and Silicon Valley to the ocean in Santa Cruz.
 With 36 legs challenging participants of all abilities, run/walk, eat, sleep (or not!), repeat.

 GGR is not About Being the Fastest